izbari/Bookstagram/README.md

 # Bookstagram
-A mobil application that u can share and sell ur books...
+A social media and book app integration, connecting book enthusiasts to chat, share recommendations and discover new books with exciting features such as reading lists, book follows, and rewards.